 Graham has organised a number of seminars and training events at the Playfield Institute and, along with his colleague, Chris Ward, regularly hosts two-day training workshops in Solution Focused Brief Therapy.
 In recent years Graham has integrated his experience of Solution Focused thinking with Mindfulness awareness, developing an integrated model of mental health and wellbeing.
 He has led the development of a number of innovative learning and teaching resources, most notably the Hands on Scotland website.

-Graham lives in the Howe of Fife with his wife, he has two adult daughters and a small dog.
+Graham lives in the Howe of Fife with his wife, and he has two adult daughters.

 Simpson, W., Buchanan, G., Monteith, G. 2009.
 Investing in the mental health of Fife: the Playfield Institute.
 Journal of Public Mental Health; 8 (1): 11 – 18.